cnulug/policies/constitution.md

 ### [RFC] Funding

-A treasurer position is to be apointed should CNULUG receive any funding that requires the club to manage a bank account.
+A treasurer position is to be apointed should CNULUG receive any funding that requires the club to manage club monies.

 ### [RFC] Amendments